 Coat Check Coffee

-Located inside the Athenaeum Building in a hip, throwback space, Coat Check Coffee serves hand-crafted coffees, delectable pastries and bialy breakfast sandwiches.
+Located inside the Athenaeum Building in a hip space, Coat Check Coffee serves hand-crafted coffees, delectable pastries and bialy breakfast sandwiches.

 Where To Get Brunch in Indianapolis

-Brunch may be in order during your Indianapolis weekend getaway – and there are a few restaurants in Indy that specialize in the mid-morning meal.
-Yolk, Café Patachou, Good Morning Mama’s Café and Milktooth are all good options for a weekend brunch in Indy.
+Brunch may be in order during your Indianapolis weekend getaway.
+There are a few restaurants in Indy that specialize in the mid-morning meal.
+Garden Table, Yolk, Café Patachou, Good Morning Mama’s Café and Milktooth are all good options for a weekend brunch in Indy.

-Use this link to Google Maps for an online, interactive version of our Things To Do in Indianapolis Map.
+Use this Google Map for an interactive version of our Things To Do in Indianapolis Map below.

 2 Day Itinerary Indianapolis (Plus Night of Arrival)